 So much better than worrying.
 Remember, if you have a sponsorship to Canada, you are definitely one of the lucky ones.
 So enjoy the ride!

-If you're applying through a group of five or community sponsorship,, the sponsors and refugees will receive an email from immigration that provides you with a G number, a year or so after submitting your application.
+If you're applying through a group of five or community sponsorship, the sponsors and refugees will receive an email from immigration that provides you with a G number, a year or so after submitting your application.
 (Sponsorship agreement holders or SAHs tend to get it much faster, within a month or so after submission, though total processing times from application to flight end up being about the same).
+Though note that since 2025, Immigration often neglects to send this G number email, and we have to wait for sponsorship approval - the next step in the process - to find out what it is.

 The next email that the sponsors and refugees from immigration is to indicate you have earned 'sponsor approval'.
 This means that immigration has looked closely at your application and found everything to be in good shape - specifically with regard to the sponsor and funding documents.